 Not everybody who has a disability under the ADA and Section 504 is protected from discrimination.

 The ADA and Section 504 prohibit discrimination based on your disability only if you are a "qualified individual with a disability."
-103 The ADA defines the phrase "qualified individual with a disability" as:
+The ADA defines the phrase "qualified individual with a disability" as:

-An individual with a disability who, with or without reasonable modifications to rules, policies, or practices, the removal of architectural, communication, or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for the receipt of services or the participation in programs or activities provided by a public entity.104
+An individual with a disability who, with or without reasonable modifications to rules, policies, or practices, the removal of architectural, communication, or transportation barriers, or the provision of auxiliary aids and services, meets the under the ADA); Mullen v.
+New Balance Ath., Inc., No. 1:17-cv-194-NT, 2019 U.S. Dist.
+LEXIS 30967, at 12 (D. Me.
+Feb.
+27, 2019) (unpublished) (noting that reproduction is a major life activity under the ADA)